 If playing with simultaneous declaration, some play that if everyone tries to drop out, the players show their hands and the player with the best hand must pay all the antes for the next deal.

 After the antes have been placed, five cards are dealt face down to each player, and there is a round of betting.

 Active players can then trade cards freely.
-The Game Report, which describes this variant, specifies that a player must give the same number of cards that he receives, but does not explain exactly how the trades are done.
+The Game Report, which described this variant, specified that a player must give the same number of cards that he receives, but did not explain exactly how the trades are done.
 I suggest that after two players have agreed how many cards they wish to exchange, each should simultaneously select that number of cards from hand and put them on the table face down; then the cards are exchanged between them without showing them to the other players.